kushal-dudipala/sysmon/README.md

 <p align="center">
     <img src="sysmon/images/logo.png" alt="Sysmon Logo" width="120" />
 </p>
-I sat down one day trying to find a utility monitor I liked, and I couldn't.
+I sat down one day trying to find a utility monitor I liked for macbooks, and I couldn't.
 So I made one.

 Sysmon is a lightweight, open-source, privacy‑respecting macOS menu‑bar system monitor written in Rust.
 Shows CPU usage, memory usage, and network throughput.
 No daemons, no snooping, no hassle.